CSS glossary entries for ‘W’

 white-space

-The white-space property is a CSS property which determines how whitespace within a selection is managed.
-It is typically used to override the default normal setting which requires consecutive spaces to be collapsed into a single rendered space, i.e. it is mostly used to preserve consecutive spaces and/or line breaks, although it can preserve line breaks while collapsing consecutive spaces.
+setting which requires consecutive spaces to be collapsed into a single rendered space, i.e. it is mostly used to preserve consecutive spaces and/or line breaks, although it can preserve line breaks while collapsing consecutive spaces. - width

 width